paranoia5/kyc.doc/docs/builtwith.md

 ## Tech and Packages

 The app is built based on [react-native] and [Expo] framework.
-The app is using functional components and [react-hooks] (useState, useEffect, useContext, useReducer, useRef , ...etc) & [Context API] for state management, and [typescript] for static type-checking along with the latest ECMAScript features.
+For data storage, we use [Keychain] to provide a way to encrypt and securely store key–value pairs locally on the device.The app is using functional components and [react-hooks] (useState, useEffect, useContext, useReducer, useRef , ...etc) & [Context API] for state management, and [typescript] for static type-checking along with the latest ECMAScript features.
 We used [react-navigation V5] for handling stack navigation, tabs, and top bars.
 We have also used [native-base] and [paper] for some of our UI components

 Check out the app package.json here: